lightmetrica/lightmetrica-v3/doc/intro.rst

 Short history
 ===================

 We started the development of Lightmetrica in 2014.
 The initial version was rather an experimental prototype.
 In 2015, we extended this prototype to `Lightmetrica Version 2 <https://github.com/hi2p-perim/lightmetrica-v2>`_.
-Fort unately, the development of Version 2 could be affiliated by `MITOU Program <https://www.ipa.go.jp/english/humandev/third.html>`_, a goverment-funded program by Ministry of Economy, Trade and Industry, Japan.
+Fortunately, the development of Version 2 could be affiliated by `MITOU Program <https://www.ipa.go.jp/english/humandev/third.html>`_, a goverment-funded program by Ministry of Economy, Trade and Industry, Japan.
 The basic design of the renderer is fixed in this version.
 Successfully, we could use Version 2 in various research projects including several SIGGRAPH/SIGGRAPH Asia paper projects.
 In 2019, we decided to reimplement the whole renderer and we call this version as Version 3.

 About Version 3
 ===================